Grover Cleveland: Judicial appointments

 Cleveland's trouble with the Senate hindered the success of his nominations to the Supreme Court in his second term.
 In 1893, after the death of Samuel Blatchford, Cleveland nominated William B. Hornblower to the Court.
 Hornblower, the head of a New York City law firm, was thought to be a qualified appointee, but his campaign against a New York machine politician had made Senator David B. Hill his enemy.
 Further, Cleveland had not consulted the Senators before naming his appointee, leaving many who were already opposed to Cleveland on other grounds even more aggrieved.
-The Senate rejected Hornblower's nomination on January 15, 1894, by a vote of 30 to 24.
+The Senate rejected Hornblower's nomination on January 15, 1894, by a vote of 24 to 30.

 Cleveland continued to defy the Senate by next appointing Wheeler Hazard Peckham another New York attorney who had opposed Hill's machine in that state.
 Hill used all of his influence to block Peckham's confirmation, and on February 16, 1894, the Senate rejected the nomination by a vote of 32 to 41.
 Reformers urged Cleveland to continue the fight against Hill and to nominate Frederic R. Coudert, but Cleveland acquiesced in an inoffensive choice, that of Senator Edward Douglass White of Louisiana, whose nomination was accepted unanimously.
 Later, in 1895, another vacancy on the Court led Cleveland to consider Hornblower again, but he declined to be nominated.
 Instead, Cleveland nominated Rufus Wheeler Peckham, the brother of Wheeler Hazard Peckham, and the Senate confirmed the second Peckham easily.